 Popular search engines like Google or Microsoft Edgework work as data collection tools.
 They collect and share your sensitive information, such as search queries and website visits.
 Thus, you should use the private search engine on Tor.
 Private search engines make your searches anonymous, hide the IP address, and prevent trackers and adware from spoiling your browsing experience.

-However, according to Redefine Privacy, most privacy search engines have a shady logging policy and jurisdiction.
-They are not the best, but way better than Google.
+However, Redefine Privacy says most privacy search engines have a shady logging policy and jurisdiction.
+They are not the best, but they are way better than Google.

 7. Practice Safe Browsing Tips

 You must follow some safe browsing tips that enhance your security when using the Tor browser.
 These tips include:

 - Always check the URL of the browsing websites.
 Ensure that you use encrypted HTTPS websites instead of HTTP.